Elizabeth Aniskevich is an Associate at Cohen Milstein and a member of the firm’s Securities Litigation & Investor Protection practice group.

-Ms. Aniskevich has successfully litigated the following notable matters:
+Ms. Aniskevich was involved in the following notable matters:

 - IntraLinks: $14 million settlement.
-Cohen Milstein was lead counsel in the class action securities fraud litigation, which asserted violations of both the Securities Act and the Exchange Act.
+Cohen Milstein was lead counsel in the class action securities fraud litigation, and one of the first securities class actions to be certified following the Supreme Court’s decision in Halliburton II.
 Ms. Aniskevich was involved in the class certification briefing and played a critical role in fact discovery, which included preparing for and taking more than 20 depositions and propounding extensive written discovery.

 - ITT Educational Services Securities Litigation: $16.96 million settlement.
 Cohen Milstein was lead counsel in a class action lawsuit against ITT Educational Services and two officers for alleged material misrepresentations and omissions concerning ITT's liabilities under certain risk-sharing agreements it had entered into with third-party student lenders of ITT student loans.
 Ms. Aniskevich wrote the complaint and opposed the motion to dismiss.

-Ms. Aniskevich earned her B.A. at the University of Florida, graduating valedictorian of the College of Liberal Arts and Sciences, and received her J.D from American University’s Washington College of Law, graduating magna cum laude, Order of the Coif.
-She interned at Cohen Milstein while in law school and was a Senior Staff Member of the American University Law Review and served as a Research Assistant to her criminal law professor, Professor Ira P. Robbins.
-She was the recipient of the Clair A. Cripe award for outstanding performance in correctional law.
+Ms. Aniskevich earned her B.A. at the University of Florida, graduating valedictorian of the College of Liberal Arts and Sciences, and received her J.D. from American University’s Washington College of Law, graduating magna cum laude, Order of the Coif.